-Many have read or heard of a fecal implant and there is substantial data to validate the benefit of this process to overcome bad bacteria.
+Many have read or heard of a fecal implant and there is substantial data to validate the benefit of this process as it is said to overcome bad bacteria.
 It is a mechanism in which to fight out harmful bacteria that has overtaken a person’s gut.
 One way is a fecal implant.
 Read more here.

-But call me squeamish!
-Despite the claims of “sterility”, I just can’t get past it…someone else’s poo.
-Therefore, we will continue using our raw probiotics and supplanting these when needed.
+This way makes me squeamish!
+Despite the claims of “sterility”, I just can’t get past using someone else’s poo.
+Therefore, we will continue using our clean, raw probiotics and supplanting these when needed.